Advances in the Shannon Capacity of Graphs: Abstract

 \section{Abstract}

-This paper studies several research directions concerning the Shannon capacity of graphs.
-Building on Schrijver’s recent framework, we establish sufficient conditions under which the Shannon capacity of a polynomial in graphs equals the corresponding polynomial of the individual capacities, thereby simplifying their evaluation.
-We derive exact values and new bounds for the Shannon capacity of two families of graphs: the $q$-Kneser graphs and the Tadpole graphs.
-Furthermore, we construct graphs whose Shannon capacity is never attained by the independence number of any finite power of these graphs, including a countably infinite family of connected graphs with this property.
-We further prove an inequality relating the Shannon capacities of the strong product of graphs and their disjoint union, leading to streamlined proofs of known bounds.
+We derive exact values and new bounds for the Shannon capacity of two families of graphs: the $q$-Kneser graphs and the tadpole graphs.
+We also construct a countably infinite family of connected graphs whose Shannon capacity is not attained by the independence number of any finite strong power.
+Building on recent work of Schrijver, we establish sufficient conditions under which the Shannon capacity of a polynomial in graphs, formed via disjoint unions and strong products, equals the corresponding polynomial of the individual capacities, thereby reducing the evaluation of such capacities to that of their components.
+Finally, we prove an inequality relating the Shannon capacities of the strong product of graphs and their disjoint union, which yields alternative proofs of several known bounds as well as new tightness conditions.
+In addition to contributing to the computation of the Shannon capacity of graphs, this paper is intended to serve as an accessible entry point to those wishing to work in this area.